 If you want to try free software to help you manage both your lean canvas and its later development see https://leanstack.com/

-For an alternative but less systematic rapid planning approach see Rapid Planning Recipe
+For an alternative but less systematic rapid planning approach see the article: How to do a Rapid Planning Outline When Uncertain

 Bolt together your MVP